-Cash payments for interest during the years ended June 30, 2023 and 2022 totaled \$9,092 and \$27,512, respectively.
+There were no cash payments for interest during the year ended June 30, 2024.
+Cash payments for interest during the year ended June 30, 2023 totaled \$9,092.

 NOTES TO FINANCIAL STATEMENTS

 Introduction

 Demons Unlimited Foundation (the Foundation) was incorporated under Title 12, Chapter 2, Section 201 et seq. and R.S.
 17:3390 of the laws of the State of Louisiana as a non-profit organization on October 17, 2013.
 The organization began operations on July 1, 2013, as the successor to the Northwestern State University Athletic Association, which previously operated under the auspices of the Northwestern State University Foundation.